bhodorog/pytest-vts/README.md

 # Future features?
   1. implement various strategies of handling new/missing requests from cassette-recorded.
-Currently when a new request not recorded for a test happens the behaviour defined by the mocking library happens.  (e.g. [responses][] will raise a `requests.exceptions.ConnectionError`)
+Currently a new, un-recorded request will exibit the behaviour defined by the mocking library for that kind of requests. (e.g. [responses][] will raise a `requests.exceptions.ConnectionError`)
   2. serialize requests' `response.history` to cassette json.
   3. support other http-mocking libraries (probably those with callbacks as mock responses? - most of them have that).